binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 The process of determining whether an entity (be it person or something else) is who or what it claims to be.

+Being authenticated, means the entity is known to be who or what it/he/she claims to be.

 #### What is Authorisation

-The power or right to certain privileges.

 The process of verifying that an entity (usually requesting)(be it person or something else) has the right to a resource or to carry out an action, then granting permission requested.

+Being authorised, means the entity has the power or right to certain privileges.

 &nbsp;